Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 - Vue.js
 - None of these

-Not much to add here.
-This is a React guide after all...

 4. Does your project use TypeScript?
 No / **Yes**

-Using TypeScript is highly recommended.
-You can refer to the TypeScript Guide in the Tech Stack section of this documentation.

 5. Where does your code run?

 - **Browser**
 - Node

-Again, we are building a web application with React after all.

 6. How would you like to define a style for your project?

 - **Use a popular style guide**
 - Answer questions about your style

+Since we are going to be using TypeScript, we will select the [Standard code style guide](https://github.com/standard/eslint-config-standard-with-typescript).

 [Airbnb's code style guide](https://github.com/airbnb/javascript) is a very popular style guide for JavaScript.
 However, it does not support TypeScript at the moment.

-Since we are going to be using TypeScript, we will select the [Standard code style guide](https://github.com/standard/eslint-config-standard-with-typescript).

 7. What format do you want your config file to be in?